ktangbor/swdb/README.md

 Then, with docker running run
 `docker-compose up -d`.

+When the Postgres DB container is up and running, apply the migrations `poetry run alembic upgrade head`.

 Finally, run `poetry run uvicorn swdb_app.main:app --reload` to run the FastAPI server.

 You then can make calls like so `POST http://127.0.0.1:8000/characters/fetch-all` in Postman, or any way you prefer.